marita30/CV/README.md

-# Cristopher Palacios
+# Maria Jose Chavarria Bravo

 ### [About](#About) | [Projects](#Projects) | [Skills](#Skills) | [Technologies](#Technologies) | [Education](#Education) | [Languages](#Languages)
 <!-- A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment. -->

 ## About

-I had a first world experience traveling to london and my first one outside of my country where my principal goal was to learn english.
+Recently I had a first world experience traveling to london and my first one outside of my country where my principal goal was to learn english.
 At that moment I was studing Science Computer at the [National university of engineering](www.uni.edu.ni), so I had an IT background already.
 Being in London I saw the importance of step up my knowledge as a software engineer so I decide to roll up into the [Makers online bootcamp](https://makers.tech) Which is based in 16 intensive week of coding.
 Then I have been specializing as a frontend developer taken online course and creating personal project to keep my skills up to date with the latest technologies while I found my first job opportunity

-Also You can find more details about my person project in [Sourcerer](https://sourcerer.io/marita30).
+Also You can find more details about my personal projects at [Sourcerer](https://sourcerer.io/marita30).

 ## Projects